 NERS 211 (ENSCEN 211).
 Introduction to Nuclear Engineering and Radiological Sciences

-This course will discuss different forms of energy, the history of nuclear energy, the fundamentals of fission and fusion nuclear power, radiological health applications and electromagnetic radiation in the environment.
-Current topics in the media such as radon, radioactive waste and nuclear proliferation will also be covered.
+Different forms of energy, the history of nuclear energy, the fundamentals of fission and fusion nuclear power, radiological health applications, and electromagnetic radiation in the environment.
+Current topics of interest such as radon, radioactive waste, and nuclear proliferation.

 NERS 250.
 Fundamentals of Nuclear Engineering and Radiological Sciences

-Prerequisite: preceded or accompanied by Math 216 and Physics 240 .
-(4 credits)
+Prerequisite: Preceded or accompanied by Math 216 and Physics 240.
+No OP/F. (4 credits)